 2. Indigestion – lemon balm has been used traditionally to improve digestion and to soothe gastrointestinal ailments.
 Lemon balm is often mixed with other herbs for a stronger effect on digestion as well.
 For example, adding peppermint is great for calming an upset stomach.

 3. Herpes lesions and cold sores – lemon balm contains flavonoids, phenolic acids, and other substances with antiviral properties which help fight off herpes.
 You can apply it directly to the wounds.
 It’s especially effective in oral and genital areas.

 However, some symptoms like scabbing and pain remain unaffected by lemon balm which is why it’s often not enough to treat these ailments.

 4. Alzheimer’s disease – research shows that lemon balm can decrease agitation and anxiety and improve cognitive function and memory in individuals who suffer from Alzheimer’s Disease.

-5. PMS and menstrual cramping – mixture of lemon balm and lavender can help with these.
-Drinking one cup a day at least one week before your menstrual cycle can greatly reduce discomfort you may feel.
+5. PMS and menstrual cramping – a mixture of lemon balm and lavender can help with these.
+Drinking one cup a day at least one week before your menstrual cycle can greatly reduce the discomfort you may feel.